powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 > [VoltageMonitoring](/castor/voltage-monitoring/voltage-monitoring.md) module.

 #### Creating a VoltageCnec
-In FARAO, VoltageCnecs can be created by the java API, or written in the json CRAC internal format, as shown below:
+In OpenRAO, VoltageCnecs can be created by the java API, or written in the json CRAC internal format, as shown below:

 ::::{tabs}
 :::{group-tab} JAVA creation API